SoroushRF/HawkEye/README.md

 A core requirement of the hackathon was to integrate the powerful **Google Gemini API**, pushing us to rapidly learn and implement its capabilities.
 This project is the result of that effort, showcasing what can be built and deployed in just half a day.

+### 👥 Our Team

+*   **Soroush - Backend Lead**
+    *   Architected the core backend using **Flask**, creating a robust server to handle all application logic.
+    *   Engineered the **Google Gemini** integration, enabling the multi-modal analysis that serves as the project's cognitive engine.
+    *   Developed the **FFmpeg** video processing pipeline, responsible for efficient frame extraction and precise timestamping.
+    *   Orchestrated the containerization with **Docker** and managed the final deployment on **Render**.

+*   **Parsa - Frontend Lead**
+    *   Designed and implemented the "Tactical" UI/UX with **Tailwind CSS**, focusing on a clean and intuitive user experience.
+    *   Built the responsive scanning interface, including the signature "Radar" animation and a "Cinema Mode" for enhanced usability.
+    *   Optimized the frontend JavaScript for **iOS PWA compatibility**, resolving critical touch event and file input challenges on mobile devices.

 ### 🚀 The Power of Google Gemini

 We leveraged Google Gemini to empower HawkEye with multi-modal intelligence.
-Gemini (1.5 Flash API) synthesizes uploaded audiovisual and static media to:
+Gemini (2.5 Flash API) synthesizes uploaded audiovisual and static media to:

 *   **Classify inventory** (e.g., "Vintage Levi's 501 Jeans")
 *   **Extract auditory condition reports** (e.g., "Missing button on cuff")